 Asset acquisitions are accounted for using the acquisition method.
 The cost of the acquisition is measured at the aggregate of the fair values at the date of acquisition of assets transferred, liabilities incurred or assumed, and equity instruments issued by the Company, if any.
 The acquiree's identifiable assets and liabilities assumed are recognized at their fair value at the acquisition date, or if the fair values exceed the consideration paid, then the consideration paid is allocated on a pro rata basis to the identifiable assets acquired based on their relative fair values.

-Accounting standards and amendments issued but not yet adopted
+Accounting standards adopted